-The proposed drafting of the rule may also raise further problems in terms of interpreting the rules from a legal perspective.
-This is because all but one of the principles use the word 'should' which is constructed in a way to signal that there is a degree of discretion (on the part of the AER) because the contents are not absolute across each DNSP.
+In the draft determination the Commission also raised some concern with the proposed drafting of the rule from a legal perspective.
+Specifically, that all but one of the principles use the word 'should' which is constructed in a way to signal that there is a degree of discretion (on the part of the AER) because the contents are not absolute across each DNSP.
 That is, the principles contain parameters which will differ when applied to each DNSP.
-As a "variable" which will differ among NSPs, it cannot be defined absolutely and to do so becomes nonsensical.
-The one principle which uses 'must' is one that can be applied universally - that the same discounts be offered to all customers.
+As a "variable" which will differ among DNSPs, it cannot be defined absolutely.
+The one principle which uses "must" is one that can be applied universally - that the same discounts be offered to all customers.
 Adopting the word "must" would therefore have the effect of altering this legal framework in the rules.